CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Introduction

 \section{Introduction}

-End-to-end learning has become the mainstream paradigm in autonomous driving \citep{UniAD, VAD, PARA-Drive}.
-Unlike modular pipelines, end-to-end models allow gradients to propagate across perception, prediction, and planning, enabling all components to be optimized toward the final driving objective.
+End-to-end (E2E) learning has become the mainstream paradigm in autonomous driving \citep{UniAD, VAD, PARA-Drive}.
+Unlike modular pipelines, E2E models allow gradients to propagate across perception, prediction, and planning, enabling all components to be optimized toward the final driving objective.

-Most existing approaches rely on imitation learning (IL), where models are trained to mimic expert demonstrations.
-In practice, these methods are essentially supervised learning (SL): the model’s outputs are directly supervised to match expert trajectories.
-The effectiveness of SL relies on the assumption that data are independent and identically distributed (IID).
-However, in embodied tasks such as driving, this assumption fails—observations are temporally correlated, and small prediction errors can accumulate, pushing the vehicle outside its “safety zone” and leading to cascading failures.
-As a result, IL (or more precisely, SL-based IL) agents often generalize poorly and struggle on long-tail scenarios.
+Most existing E2E approaches rely on imitation learning (IL), where models are trained to mimic expert demonstrations.
+In practice, IL is often formulated as supervised learning (SL), with model outputs directly supervised by expert trajectories.
+However, supervised imitation is optimized on a fixed data distribution, while embodied driving agents induce their own state distributions at deployment.
+Small prediction errors can shift the agent into unseen states and accumulate over time, causing IL-based agents to generalize poorly and struggle in long-tail scenarios.